 If the required dissertation is not submitted by the due date of the academic year in which the student is enrolled and he/she has been granted an extension by their School, then he/she should be re-enrolled on a full dissertation module (60 CATS points) charged at the prevailing rate.
-Should exceptional circumstances apply approval not to charge the fee must be given by both the Director of Academic and Student Affairs and the Director of Finance, or their nominees.
+In the case of exceptional circumstances refer to Sections 5.6 and 11.